 You will be talking with Victoria Knight and Michelle Spence from your first question of interest until you matriculate into the program.
 Welcome!

 The successful candidate for admission to the Physician Assistant Program will have:

-- completed 12 semester hours in the biological sciences (examples include: general biology or zoology, anatomy, physiology, human genetics, microbiology, cell and molecular biology);
+- Completed 12 semester hours (4 courses) in the biological sciences.
+Examples include: general biology or zoology, anatomy, physiology, human genetics, microbiology, cell and molecular biology;

-- completed a minimum of six semester hours in general chemistry and three semester hours in either organic chemistry or biochemistry;
+- Completed a minimum of six semester hours in (2 courses) general chemistry and three semester hours (1 course) in either organic chemistry or biochemistry;

 - Taken the Graduate Record Examination (GRE); the Medical College Admissions Test (MCAT) may not be substituted for the GRE; applicants whose GRE scores are more than 5 years old must re-take the GRE and submit more recent scores.
 GRE Scores must to be sent directly by ETS to institutional code 5053 before the application is submitted.
 Applications without Official GRE scores will remain in pending status until they are received.
 GRE scores must be submitted no later than 30 business days after receipt of notification from Admissions Office.